- March 23, 2020

 - In COVID-19

-As the COVID-19 crisis evolves, utilising video and photography is crucial to dealerships who are increasingly relying on online sales as customers practice social distancing.
+As the COVID-19 crisis evolves, utilising photo and video is crucial to dealerships that are increasingly relying on online sales as customers practice social distancing.

 For those of you who need a little help with photography and videos, we have put together a simple guide for producing high-quality content in order to drive enquiries and keep the wheels turning during this period of uncertainty.